Introduction to vo.table

 unsignedByte u1

-unicodeChar O - a Python unicode object, in utf-16
+unicodeChar (variable length) O - In Python 2.x, a unicode object, in utf-16; in 3.x a str object

 short i2